Free Legal Clinics

 - The Association of Women for Action and Research (AWARE) conducts legal clinics for all women, including foreigners.
 Counselling and other support services are also provided.
 More information can be found here.

 - There is a fortnightly free legal clinic run on Family Court premises every Wednesday of the month (except on public holidays and the eves of public holidays).
-More information and online registration can be found on the Subordinate Courts’ website.
+More information and online registration can be found on the Family Justice Courts’ website.

 - Wicare, a support group for widows and the fatherless, offers a free legal clinic for widows.
 Visit Wicare for more information and to make an appointment.